stanchak/RugThief/README.md

    - Replace `'YOUR_GOOGLE_SCRIPT_URL_HERE'` with the Web App URL you copied
    - Save the file and deploy your website

+5. **Re-Deploy the Google Apps Script**:
+   - **IMPORTANT**: If you already deployed your Google Apps Script, you need to update it with the new code above and re-deploy it
+   - After pasting the new code, click "Deploy" > "New deployment" again
+   - Select "Web app" type, set Execute as "Me" and Who has access to "Anyone"
+   - This will generate a new URL, but you don't need to update it in your HTML if you're using the same script

-5. **Test the Form**:
+6. **Test the Form**:
-   - When testing locally, the form will simulate success without actually submitting to Google Sheets
+   - Visit your live site at https://stanchak.github.io/RugThief/
-   - Once deployed to GitHub Pages, visit your website and submit the form with a test email
+   - Submit the form with a test email
    - Check your Google Sheet to confirm the data was received correctly

-**Note**:
-- Google Apps Script has quotas for daily executions.
-If you expect high traffic, consider using a more robust solution.
-- The form uses 'no-cors' mode to handle CORS issues, which means you won't get detailed error messages if the submission fails, but it helps work around cross-origin restrictions.
-- Local testing simulates success without actually submitting to Google Sheets to avoid CORS errors during development.
+   - The form should now work properly in production

+**How the New Solution Works**:
+- The new form submission uses JSONP (JSON with Padding) to overcome CORS restrictions
+- It sends data via a dynamically created script tag rather than using fetch()
+- The script includes a callback function that processes the response from Google
+- A fallback mechanism assumes success after 3 seconds if no response is received
+- The Google Apps Script now handles both GET and POST requests for better flexibility

 ## Credits